omeka/omeka-s-enduser/docs/content/media.md

 ## Add Media

-Adding media includes uploading a file, or directly attaching content with oEmbed, YouTube URLs, or writing HTML.
+Adding media includes uploading a file, or directly attaching content with oEmbed, YouTube URLs, IIIF URLs, or writing HTML.

 Media can only be added via an [item](../content/items.md).